Biological factors and production challenges drive significant UK fruit and vegetable loss

 Citation

-Gage E, Terry LA, Falagán N. (2024) Biological factors and production challenges drive significant UK fruit and vegetable loss.
-Journal of the Science of Food and Agriculture, Available online 4 September 2024
+Gage E, Terry LA, Falagán N. (2025) Biological factors and production challenges drive significant UK fruit and vegetable loss.
+Journal of the Science of Food and Agriculture, Volume 105, Issue 4, March 2025, pp. 2109-2117

 Abstract

-Innate biological mechanisms contribute to, and detract from, marketable quality generating food loss risks where these cannot be adequately modified or controlled.
-Through climate change effects, reduced pesticide availability, changing consumer behaviour and increased pressure to reduce resource/energy inputs during pre‐ and postharvest handling, food loss and waste risk is likely to increase in the short term unless targeted, coordinated action is taken to actively promote its mitigation. © 2024 The Author(s).
-Journal of the Science of Food and Agriculture published by John Wiley & Sons Ltd on behalf of Society of Chemical Industry.
+CONCLUSIONS Innate biological mechanisms contribute to, and detract from, marketable quality generating food loss risks where these cannot be adequately modified or controlled.
+Through climate change effects, reduced pesticide availability, changing consumer behaviour and increased pressure to reduce resource/energy inputs during pre‐ and postharvest handling, food loss and waste risk is likely to increase in the short term unless targeted, coordinated action is taken to actively promote its mitigation.

 Description